brynsroberts/programming-notes/knowledge/design patterns/singleton.md

 print(b.arg)  # "instance 1"
 ```

-In this implementation, the `singleton` function is a [[decorator design pattern]] that takes a class as an argument, and returns a function that will create and return a single instance of the class.
+In this implementation, the `singleton` function is a [[decorator]] that takes a class as an argument, and returns a function that will create and return a single instance of the class.
 The `instances` dictionary is used to store the single instance of each class.

 When the decorator is applied to a class, it replaces the original class definition with the `get_instance` function, which checks if an instance of the class has already been created.
 If not, it creates a new instance and stores it in the `instances` dictionary.
 If an instance already exists, it returns that instance.